infinum/frontend-handbook/Frontend/Testing.md

     lowered for correct amount, and correct amount should be added to seller, correct items should be ordered and so on.
     So like a real world application usage.
-    As you can already see, end to end testing is really difficult to be done with automatic tests.
+    As you can already see, end to end testing is really difficult to do with automatic tests.
-    This kind of tests usually do QA people since it might require separate database and backend from staging/development one.
+    This kind of tests is usually done by QA people, since it might require a separate database and backend from staging/development one.

 Above list of testing types can be also called functional and there are more than these types.
 There are also non-functional testing types, like: